ARCLab-MIT/MOCAT-SSEM/Optimizer/NLP/README.md

 ## Demo/Output

+The main file "optimal_capacity.m" is set to reproduce the results of Case 1 reported in Table 2 and Figure 2.
+Run time is usually in the order of seconds.

+## Citing

 Check our work, currently under peer review in Nature.
 The preprint will be soon available on Research Square.

-## Citing

 If you find this project research useful, please cite our work: